 Even if you come up with a great idea from the start, it's important to come up with a few backups too.
-This will give you more options/ ads to vary across different channels.
-For example, something as hip as the ad to the right might not fly in AARP, but it would be compelling in Forbes magazine or even as a billboard.
-So, if you want to spread your marketing dollars across a few channels, it is always good to have a few options.
+This will give you ads to vary across different channels.
+For example, something as ominous as the litigator's ad pictured to the right might may not fly in Better Homes & Gardens, but it would be compelling as a billboard or on Facebook.